dino115/data_maps/README.md

     ruby: [:join, ', ']
   ```
 - **Converter: custom**
-  Define your own *converter* by define them in the `DataMaps::Converter` module.
+  Define your own *converter* by defining them in the `DataMaps::Converter` module.
-  Your Converter must implement a `apply` method.
+  Your `Converter` must implement an `apply` method.
 The return of this method is set as new data.
-  You have to extend the `DataMaps::Converter::Base`-Class.
+  You have to extend the `DataMaps::Converter::Base` class.
 Then all options are available via the `option` attribute reader.

   ```ruby
     class DataMaps::Converter::ToPersonObject < DataMaps::Converter::Base